raspberrypi/documentation/configuration/display_rotation.md

 | 0x20000 | vertical flip |
 Note that the 90 and 270 degree rotation options require additional memory on the GPU, so these will not work with the 16MB GPU split.

-You can combine the rotation settings with the flips by bitwise ORing them together.
+You can combine the rotation settings with the flips by adding them together.
 You can also have both horizontal and vertical flips in the same way.
-E.g. A 180 degree rotation with a vertical and horizontal flip will be 0x20000 OR 0x10000 OR 2 = 0x30002.
+E.g. A 180 degree rotation with a vertical and horizontal flip will be 0x20000 + 0x10000 + 2 = 0x30002.